SithariniNW/SOAR_EDR-Project/README.md

 <h3>Overview</h3>
 The lab consists of gaining hands-on experience with the use of SOAR and EDR platforms.

 <br>SOAR implementations are increasingly used by a wide variety of Security Operations Centres (SOC) to reduce repetitive tasks and automate their processes.
-Security processes are developed as playbooks by professionals in SOAR platforms to enable integration with various tools and systems across the security infrastructure.
+Security processes are developed as playbooks by professionals in SOAR platforms to enable integration with various tools and systems across the security infrastructure.<br>

-The SOAR vendor used for this product is Tines, while Limacharlie is used as the EDR vendor.
+In this lab, a detection rule is implemented in LimaCharlie to identify a hacking tool known as LaZagne, which is used to extract stored passwords from a machine.
+Upon detection, an alert is sent to Tines, where an automated playbook (story) is triggered.
+This story alerts the user via email and Slack, notifying them of the potential infiltration.
+Additionally, it prompts the user to decide whether to isolate the infected machine, and based on the response, the system proceeds to carry out the appropriate action.

 <h3>Part 1 - Diagram</h3>